Frequently Asked Questions (FAQ)

 Who is involved in this project?

-The project involves researchers from multiple institutions, including the Allen Institute and various collaborating laboratories (Bastos lab, Najafi lab, Ruediger lab, Podgorski lab, and Oweiss lab).
+The project involves researchers from multiple institutions, including the Allen Institute and various collaborating laboratories (Bastos lab, Najafi lab, Ruediger lab, and Oweiss lab).
 We also welcome contributions from the broader research community.

 What are the main research questions?